kanishka-commits/kanishka-commits/README.md

 ## 🧑‍💻 Who am I?
 - 🎓 CS undergrad with a passion for products and problem-solving
-- 🚀 Building **PlantPal** — a web app to help you keep your plants happy and hydrated
+- 🚀 Building **Thirsty-Pots** — a web app to help you keep your plants happy and hydrated
 - 📚 Grinding DSA, Front-end Dev
 - ✍️ Storytelling meets tech on [LinkedIn](https://www.linkedin.com/in/kanishka03p)
 - 🌐 Explore everything I do: [bento.me/kanishka03p](https://bento.me/kanishka03p)